FlafyDev/combined-manager/README.md

 - For NixOS configurations with flakes only

 ## Getting started
-1. Patch Nix with the patches in the `nix-patches` directory.
-See more in the [patching nix section](#nix-patches).
+1. Patch Nix with the `evaluable-flake.patch` patch.
+See more in the [patching nix section](#patching-nix).
-2. Generate a template with `nix flake init -t github:FlafyDev/combined-manager#example`.
+2. Use one of our flake templates with `nix flake init -t github:FlafyDev/combined-manager#example`, or have a look at an example to see how to use Combined Manager.
 3. Start using Combined Manager!

 ## Stability